cert-manager/print-your-cert/README.md

 # The "Print you certificate!" experiment at the cert-manager booth at KubeCon

-This experiment was run at the cert-manager booth at KubeCon EU 2022 in Valencia, KubeCon NA 2022 in Detroit, and KubeCon EU 2023 in Amsterdam.
+This experiment was run at the cert-manager booth at KubeCon EU 2022 in Valencia, KubeCon NA 2022 in Detroit, KubeCon EU 2023 in Amsterdam, and KubeCon NA 2023 in Chicago.

-⚠️ The URLs an IPs presented in this README are guarenteed to work from 18 to 20 May 2022, but may stop working afterwards.
+⚠️ Except for the URL <cert-manager.github.io/print-your-cert/> which should work forever, the other URLs and IPs presented in this README are temporary.

 <img alt="Photo of the cert-manager booth when we were running the Print your certificate experiment.
 A participant can be seen typing their name and email on the keyboard." src="https://user-images.githubusercontent.com/2195781/170957591-0cfcfb4d-05d8-41ad-bfa6-f6162e36479f.jpeg" width="300"/> <img alt="Liz Rice met with the cert-manager maintainers Charlie Egan, Josh van Leeuwen, and Jake Sanders with the cert-manager booth in the background.
 All credits for this image go to Liz Rice who shared this picture on Twitter at https://twitter.com/lizrice/status/1527585297743110145." src="https://user-images.githubusercontent.com/2195781/170959280-f78822a4-1ba8-416c-91dc-5e7dbc5da24b.png" width="300"/> <img alt="Dovy came to the cert-manager booth and took a picture of the card on which a stamp of the cert-manager project is visible, as well as the label showing their X.509 certificate.
 All credits for this photo go to Dovy who shared this picture on Twitter at https://twitter.com/ddovys/status/1526890240568344576." src="https://user-images.githubusercontent.com/2195781/170959287-125e5fab-52ab-43f5-8781-94af0d3cbb83.png" width="300"/>